 Serviced apartments offer the same standard in accommodation as you will find in many good quality hotels, that’s what they’re competing against and so owners ensure the standard of furniture and furnishings are high.
 Bed linen and towels are provided, as well as a fully equipped kitchen, including dishwasher and washing machine in some instances (or one will be available centrally), TV, DVD and not forgetting broadband.

-As business travel has evolved to include more global assignments and extended stays, the needs of business travelers have evolved too.
-Serviced apartments will continue to thrive and be an integral accommodation solution as travelers seek more space, amenities and a home-like environment.
+As business travel has evolved to include more global assignments and extended stays, the needs of business travellers have evolved too.
+Serviced apartments will continue to thrive and be an integral accommodation solution as travellers seek more space, amenities and a home-like environment.